TomBric/stratux-radar-display/README.md

 The Oled display uses different GPIO-Pins as the baro-sensor, so there is no conflict.
 Also the e-Paper display can be connected (not the HAT version) with the baro and ahrs sensors in place.
 - Remark: Bluetooth is currently not properly supported by Stratux, so if you want audio output to your headset, please use an additional Raspberry Zero 2 W or Zero W for the display.
-- Remark: The ogn receiver is conflicting with connection lines of the Epaper-display.
-So if you want to use Epaper and an 868-OGN-receiver, currently you need to install the display on an Pi Zero (or Zero 2) (working to solve this ...)
+- Remark: The ogn receiver is potentially conflicting with connection lines of the Epaper-display.
+Starting with Stratux Version EU28 there is a setting availabe to resolve the conflict: Go to Stratux settings and disable "OGN Transmission via I²C/GPIO HAT".

 ### External Sound output